timebertt/kubernetes-controller-sharding/README.md

 This study project is part of my master's studies in Computer Science at the [DHBW Center for Advanced Studies](https://www.cas.dhbw.de/) (CAS).

 You can download and read the full thesis belonging to this implementation here: [thesis-controller-sharding](https://github.com/timebertt/thesis-controller-sharding).
-This repository contains the practical part of the thesis: a sample operator using the sharding implementation, a full monitoring setup and some tools for demonstration and evaluation purposes.
+This repository contains the practical part of the thesis: a sample operator using the sharding implementation, a full monitoring setup, and some tools for demonstration and evaluation purposes.

-The controller sharding implementation itself is done in a generic way in [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime).
+The controller sharding implementation itself is done generically in [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime).
 It is currently located in the `sharding` branch of my fork: https://github.com/timebertt/controller-runtime/tree/sharding.

 ## TL;DR